AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 Global impacts on IPs, block list, sub-domains and URLs are listed below.

-* **How will IP on the allow list be handled?
-Will the customers need to add new IP addresses to the allow list for incoming traffic from Campaign?**
+* **How will IP on the allowlist be handled?
+Will the customers need to add new IP addresses to the allowlist for incoming traffic from Campaign?**

     The IP address of the Adobe servers will change.
-So the customers may need to add those new IP addresses in the allow list in their system.
+So the customers may need to add those new IP addresses in the allowlist in their system.

-    [Click here](#config) for more details about IP on the allow list.
+    [Click here](#config) for more details about IP on the allowlist.

-* **How will we handle port added to the allow list for SFTP/FTP access?**
+* **How will we handle port added to the allowlist for SFTP/FTP access?**

-    SFTP configuration (public keys + IP on the allow list) will be moved from legacy Data Center to Public Cloud (AWS) as well.
+    SFTP configuration (public keys + IP on the allowlist) will be moved from legacy Data Center to Public Cloud (AWS) as well.
 No action expected from the customer.

 * **Are we changing IPs?**

     The IP address of the Adobe servers will change.
-So the customers may need to add those new IP addresses to the allow list in their system.
+So the customers may need to add those new IP addresses to the allowlist in their system.

-    [Click here](#config) for more details about IP on the allow list.
+    [Click here](#config) for more details about IP on the allowlist.

 * **How will sub-domain delegation be handled?**